JustasGau/NodesJS/README.md

 - serialization
 - zoom to cursor
 - repeating tiled background
-- objects within other objects should have relative container coordinates
+- dynamic sizes that are limited to outer container
-- reorganize "menus" and  add buttons
+- for now container objects should not have a complex "flex like" positions, but should be set in a vertical/horizontal grids